Infiniti QX70: FX35, FX50

-FX37 (Europe)
+European models (FX37, FX30d)

 A Europe-specific FX37 was unveiled at the 2008 Paris Motor Show and went on sale in Europe in October 2008 with the VQ37VHR.
 Europeans get the 325 hp FX37 as their entry-level model instead of the FX35, which will be available in FX37 GT and FX37S versions.
 The FX37 GT came equipped with 20-inch alloy wheels, power and heated/ventilated front seats, adaptive xenon headlamps, parking camera sensors, all-wheel-drive, and a 7-speed automatic with paddle shifting.
 The FX37S added 21-inch alloy wheels, Continuous Damping Control, and sports seats.

-FX30d turbo diesel (Europe)

-A Europe-specific FX30d was released in late 2010, powered by a new 3.0-liter V6 turbodiesel V9X Engine.
+The Europe-specific FX30d was released in late 2010, powered by a new 3.0-liter V6 turbodiesel V9X Engine.
 The engine was developed by the Renault-Nissan Alliance, and will also power the EX and M models.

 This engine, which is the first diesel in Infiniti's history, was specifically designed to deliver high levels of refined performance in line with Infiniti philosophy.
 Although a V8 diesel engine was entertained, the V6 format was selected early on as the ideal layout for the unit, providing the optimum balance between overall performance and refinement.

 The engine produces a total of 240 PS and 406 lb·ft of torque.
 Peak torque can be achieved from as low as 1,750 rpm and is available all the way to 2,500 rpm, while as much as 370 lb·ft is available from a mere 1,500 rpm.
 Idle speed is an exceptionally low 650 rpm with none of the noise, vibration, and harshness (NVH) usually associated with a diesel.